hernanmd/COVID-2019/README.md

 # Usage

-For visualization of cases as provied by CSSEGISandData, evaluate in Pharo 8:
+For visualization of cases as provided by CSSEGISandData, evaluate in Pharo 8:

 ```smalltalk
 BioCOVID19Viz exampleLiveData